-Quartet Community Foundation has revealed that the charity has now distributed over £570,000 to local charitable organisations to help them through the coronavirus crisis.
+Quartet Community Foundation has revealed that the charity has now distributed over £1.85 million in Covid related funding to local charitable organisations to help them through the coronavirus crisis.

-The Arms Around Bristol campaign with the Bristol Post has already raised £13,327.
+The Arms Around Bristol campaign with the Bristol Post has already raised over £14,000.

 The £1m has come from many different sources including direct donations and local philanthropists.
 Local businesses have been quick to lend their support including Womble Bond Dickinson, Direct Line and Burges Salmon.

-Sue Turner, Quartet’s CEO said: “Over a hundred charities, and the people they support, are now benefiting from these donations.
+Ronnie Brown, Quartet’s Interim CEO said: “Over 200 charities, and the people they support, are now benefiting from these donations.
 Thank you so much.

 “None of us want to think of an older person, shielding due to health conditions and unable to see any of their friends, left alone.
 Or a young family, suddenly losing their income, unable to provide hot food for their children.